Nikiitism/Nikiitism/README.md

 👋 Hi, I’m Nikita Meena
-🔭 I’m a final-year undergraduate at IIT Dhanbad specializing in Computer Science with a strong focus on low-level programming and algorithm design.
+🔭 I’m a final-year undergraduate at IIT Dhanbad, with a strong focus on low-level programming and algorithm design.
 💡 Currently working on:
 Low-Level Programming: Proficient in C and C++ with experience in system-level development.
 Algorithm Design: Passionate about solving complex problems and optimizing solutions.